 At present, it is possible to consult Consob's website in order to check whether an intermediary offering forex investments falls within the list of authorised companies.
 In addition, Consob periodically issues communications to protect investors from unauthorised offers and hosts investor protection warnings from foreign NCAs.

-Should an investor have doubt about the abusive nature of a forex service provider, he or she should promptly report the matter to Consob, which – in case it ascertains the existence of a possible fraud – must file a report with the competent judicial authority.
+Should an investor have doubt about the abusive nature of a forex service provider, he or she should promptly report the matter to Consob, which – if it ascertains the existence of a possible fraud – must file a report with the competent judicial authority.

 Finally, should the commitment of an unlawful act be ascertained, Consob must black out the provider's website and apply an administrative sanction thereto (including to its manager(s) and employee(s), if necessary).

-In general terms, online trading is governed by the Consolidated Financial Act (see Articles 34 and following), as well as by the Intermediaries Regulations (see Articles 42 and following), which govern the receipt and transmission of orders and execution only; and by Consob Communication DI/30396 of 21 April 2000 on online trading and rules of conduct.
+In general terms, online trading is governed by the Consolidated Financial Act (Articles 34 and following), as well as by the Intermediaries Regulation (Articles 42 and following), which governs the receipt and transmission of orders and execution only; and by Consob Communication DI/30396 of 21 April 2000 on online trading and rules of conduct.

 Participation in regulated markets and multilateral trading facilities is allowed for authorised intermediaries, to which a trading identification code is assigned upon grant of the relevant licence(s).
 Access to the markets by parties other than authorised intermediaries is possible only through ‘direct electronic access', which allows clients to access to the market using (‘direct market access') or not using (‘sponsored access') the intermediary's trading identification code.